LUCI in the Surface Code with Dropouts: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Hartmut Neven, the Google Quantum AI team, and Google leadership, for the environment and resources to enable this research.
-The authors would also like to thank Dan Browne, Laleh Aghababaie Beni, Oscar Higgott, Matt Reagor, Dave Bacon, Austin Fowler, Alec Eickbusch, Alexis Morvan, Kevin Satzinger, and Cody Jones, for helpful input on the project and manuscript.
+The authors would also like to thank Dan Browne, Laleh Aghababaie Beni, Oscar Higgott, Matt Reagor, Dave Bacon, Austin Fowler, Alec Eickbusch, Alexis Morvan, Kevin Satzinger, Hao Tran and Cody Jones, for helpful input on the project and manuscript, and Joe Iverson and Catherine Leroux for pointing out an issue with one of the figures.

 \onecolumngrid